MahdiGhafoorian/NLML_HPE/README.md

 ### Datasets

-The dataset required to train our model must contain a sample for every combination of Euler angles (yaw, pitch, and roll) for each identity, as our method relies on fully populating all entries of the tensor.
+The dataset required to train our model must contain exactly one sample per every combination of Euler angles (yaw, pitch, and roll) for each identity.
+This is because our method relies on fully populating all entries of the tensor before decomposition.
 To meet this requirement, we rendered all desired combinations of Euler angles from 3D models in FaceScape for each identity using PyTorch3D.

-We provide a small subset of this dataset, which is permitted for publication.
+We provide a small subset of the our dataset, rendered from the samples that the Facescape authors have permitted to be published.
 This subset is intended to help you better understand the structure and format of our training and validation data.
 The provided dataset has already been rendered by us for the specified angle combinations and can be downloaded at:

 [DOWNLOAD LINK]